 Join us for this unique summer learning experience in Cambodia designed for high school students with an interest in exploring new arenas of classical mythology and epic storytelling.
-In partnership with Cambodian Living Arts, our Siem Reap-based program turns students' attention to the Classics of the east.
+In partnership with Cambodian Living Arts, our Siem Reap-based program, focuses on the Cambodian Ramayana, turning students' attention to Classics of the east.

 Epic Storytelling in Cambodia

-At Calder Classics we recognize that oral storytelling is universal and timeless, a tradition that spans from east to west, from ancient to modern times.
+At Calder Classics we celebrate oral storytelling as universal and timeless, a tradition that spans from east to west, from ancient to modern times.
+Recognizing that the tales of monsters and hybrid creatures and magical transformations seem implausible and bewildering, we explore why these compelling tales have endured for so long in both the east and the west.
 Following Homeric tradition, our students travel far (literally and figuratively) on this life-changing journey to the land of the Khmer Empire.
 Along the way they read, hear, and see the epic stories of Cambodia and discover themes common to all oral narrative traditions from the Iliad to the Odyssey, from the Ramayana to the Reamker, from the lyrics of Bob Dylan to the storytelling rap songs of Kendrick Lamar.

 This two-week workshop is ideal for high schools students who want to engage in the study of comparative mythology.
-It is a fun way learn about a new culture in a safe environment and to make friends who are interested in exploring new places and ideas.
+It is a perfect introduction to those unfamiliar with eastern myths and offers fresh insights to even the most experienced students of Greek and Roman mythology and epic stories.
+Together we discover how the stories of the ancient Greeks and Romans as well as those of the Cambodians are as relevant now as they were at the time that people first imagined them.
+We offer a fun way to learn about a new culture in a safe environment and to make friends who are interested in exploring new places and ideas.

 No Greek or Latin language skills are required but students must display a willingness to learn about the storytelling traditions of Cambodia and to think about how they compare with the classics of ancient Greece and Rome.